Will my home look exactly like the renderings?

 What should I do if I notice something wrong or missing in my home during construction?

-If something doesn't look right or appears to be missing, reach out to us directly and we'll look into it promptly.
-Either responding immediately or following up within 24 hours after investigating.
-Contact details for our team are listed on our website and in your agreement documentation.
+If something doesn't look right or appears to be missing, reach out to us directly and we'll look into it promptly, either responding immediately or following up within 24 hours once we've investigated.
+You'll find our contact details on our website and in your agreement documentation.

 Are evening or weekend appointments available?